-• Your Head of House plays a very important role in your life at Catherine McAuley.
+The Head of House plays a very important role in a student's life at Catherine McAuley.
 The Head of House is a member of the Senior Leadership Team and leads a stage of learning.
+In 2024, the Heads of House are:

-In 2023 Ms Rebel Clark will oversee Stage 4 (Years 7 & 8) and Mrs Bronwyn Denham will oversee Stage 5 (Years 9 & 10).
-While you have other staff members who can assist you, the Head of House is always available to support you with matters related to your wellbeing and learning.
+- Ms Rebel Clark will oversee Stage 4 (Years 7 & 8) - Mr Scott Warnock will oversee Stage 5 (Years 9 & 10). - Mrs Bronwyn Denham will oversee Stage 6 (Year 11)

+While there are other staff members who can assist students, the Head of House is always available to support them with matters related to their wellbeing and learning.